openhive-network/HAfAH/src/hive_fork/Readme.md

 when fork is impossible, then we don't want have trigger overhead for each edition of a table.

 ## Known Problems
-1. Constraints like FK, UNIQUE, EXCLUDE must be DEFERRABLE, otherwise we cannot guarnteen success or rewinding changes - the process may temporary violates tables constraints.
+1. Constraints FOREIGN KEY must be DEFERRABLE, otherwise we cannot guarnteen success or rewinding changes - the process may temporary violates tables constraints.
-   Because PostgreSQL does not allow to create FK referenced to `DEFERRABLE` PRIMERY KEYS, it was decided to allow to use non-deferrable primary keys, but applications which modify
-   PK values are not supported, and rewind of their tables may fail.
    More informations about DEFERRABLE constraint can be found in PosgreSQL documentaion for [CREATE TABLE](https://www.postgresql.org/docs/10/sql-createtable.html) and [SET CONSTRAINTS](https://www.postgresql.org/docs/10/sql-set-constraints.html)